wavefrontHQ/docs/pages/doc/wavefront_monitoring.md

 - `~externalservices` - metric rates, API requests, and events from AWS CloudWatch, AWS CloudTrail, and AWS Metrics+.

-## Dashboard in the Wavefront Usage Integration
+## Charts in the Wavefront Usage Integration Dashboard

 The [Wavefront Usage integration](integrations.html#in-product-integrations) provides the Wavefront System Usage dashboard that displays metrics that help you find reasons for system slowdown.

-You can use the dashboard in the Wavefront Usage integration to examine many aspects or your Wavefront Instance.
-This topic looks at the following sections:
+You can examine many aspects or your Wavefront Instance.
+We'll look at  the following sections here:
 * Overall Data Rate
 * Wavefront Stats
 * AWS Integration